explorable-viz/esop2025/sections-1-and-2-plan.md

 - [ ] However, computing the bidirectional dependency information need to realise this idea is costly both in terms of performance and implementation burden.
 For example, the approach taken by Perera et al to implement the ``related outputs'' analysis required to implement a feature similar to the one shown in Fig 2. requires two separate analyses: a backwards ``demands'' analysis to determine data needed by an output selection, and a forwards ``suffices for'' analysis whose De Morgan dual determines any parts of the other chart that also need any of that data.
-Although extensionally each determines the other, these analyses need to be defined separately and each depends on details of the language, imposing a significant burden on the implementor.
+These analyses need to be defined separately and each depends on details of the language, imposing a significant burden on the implementor.
 Moreover each runs over an execution record or trace of the entire computation regardless of whether all of the trace is relevant.

 ## Conjugate operators over dependence graphs